 The Campus opens at 6.00 am and closes at 5.00 pm.
 All students will be required to wait in the parking garage waiting area until 6:30 am.
 All TCIS students will be required to scan their Student ID card upon entrance and exit.
 Students who have forgotten their ID cards will be required to complete a Missing ID form and wait outside the gate until the divisional secretaries or their appointees come to pick students up.
-Students who have filled out a Missing ID form more than two days in a row will be required to purchase a replacement card.
+Students who have filled out a Missing ID form more than three days in a row will be required to purchase a replacement card.
+If the student does not have cash, the replacement card will be charged directly to the student's account.
+Unpaid account fees may result in student records being held until all charges have been paid.

 After 4 pm all staff may leave the campus.
 For security reasons, the parents or designated persons are expected to pick up their children between 3.15 and 4.00 pm.
 Students who have to stay late due to extra-curricular activities, ASEP programs, or school supervised projects must be picked up no later than 5.00 pm.
 After 4 pm, any student not in a specific program must scan their cards, exit the turnstiles, and wait in the guard-supervised area until their parents pick them up.
 All students must clear the school by 4:00 pm unless they are with a teacher.
+Students who leave the school premises will receive disciplinary action that is progressive.
+The first three offenses will result in detention at break or lunch.
+The fourth offense will result in in-school suspension.
+The fifth offense will result in off campus suspension.